stephendarling/temperature-conversion/README.md

 A browser window will open by default to localhost:3000.
 While running the application any saved changes to the project code will live-reload without the need to restart the running server.

 ### Test
-The following command will run all testing using [Jest](https://facebook.github.io/jest/docs/en/tutorial-react.html):
+The following command will run all tests using [Jest](https://facebook.github.io/jest/docs/en/tutorial-react.html):
 ```sh
 $ npm test
 ```